Long-Term Health Effects of COVID-19

 The New York Academy of Sciences

 A growing population of COVID-19 patients report lingering effects of the infection, even after primary symptoms have resolved.
-This condition estimated to affect 10% of patients, termed Long COVID or Long-Haul COVID, has not yet been formally defined.
+This condition estimated to affect up to 25% of patients, termed Long COVID or Long-Haul COVID, has not yet been formally defined.
 Further, scientists cannot accurately predict which patients will become COVID “Long Haulers” despite the severity of illness or other demographic factors.
 This 75-minute webinar will explore the symptoms and epidemiology of Long COVID, with a focus on current knowledge of demographics, risk factors, and prognosis.

 In This Webinar, You’ll Learn